RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

-using DataFrames, Tables # work with data tables using StableRNGs         # random number generator using Statistics         # basic math funcions using DataFramesMeta     # dplyr-like operations using Gadfly             # plotting package
+using DataFrames, Tables # work with data tables using StableRNGs         # random number generator using Statistics         # basic math funcions using DataFrameMacros    # dplyr-like operations using CairoMakie         # plotting package CairoMakie.activate!(type="svg") # use vector graphics using MixedModelsMakie   # some extra plotting function for MixedModels using ProgressMeter      # show progress in loops
 ```

 ### Define number of iterations